8n8/trux/README.md

 ## Citations

 This is for referencing a source.
-The details of the reference should be kept ina file called "ref.bib" stored in the same folder as the main trux file.
+The details of the reference should be kept in a file called "ref.bib" stored in the same folder as the main trux file.
 Its contents is in standard Biblatex format, for example

 ```
 @article{wombat2016,